kaitumisuuringute-keskus/mist/README.md

 build: `sbt -DscalaVersion=2.12.7 -DsparkVersion=3.0.1 docker`

+This fork includes a third variable in case the image built is for a private repo.
+It's called imagePath and can be used as follows:
+`sbt -DscalaVersion=2.12.7 -DsparkVersion=3.0.1 -DimagePath=REPO_NAME_HERE docker`

 Docker images:

 - kaitumisuuringutekeskus/mist:1.1.3-3.0.1-scala-2.12-hadoop3.2

+### Running it locally

+First pull the mist image using
+`docker pull kaitumisuuringutekeskus/mist:1.1.3-3.0.1-scala-2.12-hadoop3.2`

+Then run it using docker:
+`docker run -p 2004:2004 -p 4040:4040 -v /var/run/docker.sock:/var/run/docker.sock kaitumisuuringutekeskus/mist:1.1.3-3.0.1-scala-2.12-hadoop3.2`

+If the docker instance needs access to localhost urls, use:
+`docker run -p 2004:2004 -p 4040:4040 --add-host=host.docker.internal:host-gateway -v /var/run/docker.sock:/var/run/docker.sock kaitumisuuringutekeskus/mist:1.1.3-3.0.1-scala-2.12-hadoop3.2`

+Localhost inside the container will be "host.docker.internal"

+Now you can connect to the instance on the ip and port `localhost:2004`

 ## Mist
 [Hydrosphere](http://hydrosphere.io) Mist is a serverless proxy for Spark cluster.